Berwick Bank Wind Farm: Project description

 The number and size of the wind turbines to be used for the project has not yet been decided, but the Environmental impact assessment considered up to 307 turbines, with a maximum rotor diameter of 222 to 310 m.
 The largest proposed turbines would be six times the height of the Scott Monument.

 The project site lies between the three designated areas of the Firth of Forth Banks Complex Marine Protected Area, and partially overlaps the Berwick Bank and Marr Banks.
 The water depth across the site is between 32.8 and 68.5 m below lowest astronomical tide.

 The wind farm will be at least 37.8 km from the Scottish coast, with the nearest point being St Abb's Head in the Scottish Borders.
 It will be 47.6 km from the East Lothian coastline, so not visible from there.

 Two grid connection points have been secured, in East Lothian south of Dunbar and at Cambois near Blyth, Northumberland.
 The latter is subject to a separate consents process.

 History

 The Berwick Bank wind farm was originally being developed as two projects, initially known as Seagreen 2 and 3 wind projects before being renamed as Berwick Bank and Marr Bank in 2020.
 They were combined into one larger project under the Berwick Bank name in September 2021.

 In December 2022, the marine licence application was submitted, supported by an environmental impact assessment.

 In April 2023, the project secured a grid connection at Branxton, near the Torness nuclear power station.
 This is the northern end of the Scotland-England Green Link 1 high-voltage direct current subsea power line under construction.

 In July 2025, consent for the scheme was granted by Scottish Ministers, subject to conditions.
 These include developing a plan on mitigating adverse impacts on seabirds, which will also need to be approved by Scottish Ministers.

+On 14 January 2026 it was announced that the Berwick Bank B part of the project had been successful in gaining Contracts for Difference in Allocation Round 7.
+These are for a total of 1.38 GW at £89.49/MWh (2024 prices) over a 20-year period.
+The target commissioning date for phase 1 of 3 is 31 March 2031.